cboettig/labnotebook/_posts/2013-07-01-NSF-postdoc.md

 3. **What learning strategies can be employed to reduce uncertainty without increasing the chance of accidentally crossing a tipping point?**

 The project brings me into rather new ground into at least two new methodologies (Optimal control, specifically through stochastic dynamic programming -- something I have been recently introduced to by economists in a NIMBIOS working group)  and a new ecological system (fisheries dynamics).
 I had to smile on seeing that some of my reviewers fretted that the project sounded too similar to my thesis work.
-While potentially understandable from a comparison of my thesis title and my NSF proposal title, I have always feared I had the opposite problem.[^1]  I was also flattered to be considered experienced in fisheries modeling, my foray into the morphology of fish jaws during my comparative phylogenetics work hardly seems very relevant to fish population dynamics.
+While potentially understandable from a comparison of my thesis title and my NSF proposal title, I have always feared I had the opposite problem.[^1]

 In an academic context, I tend to ignore my open science topics unless others bring them up.
 So this proposal was one of the first times my open notebook featured prominently in my broader impacts and my data management plan.

 ### Broader Impacts

 ### Data Management

+I posted a draft of my [data management plan](http://carlboettiger.info/2012/10/09/data-management-plan.html) in my notebook previously.
+It appears that reviewers are not asked to comment directly on the data management plan, so I have no direct feedback from the panel.

 ### Reviews